 For obvious reasons, you can not fly with pyrotechnic flares.
-In Chile buying them has been deliberately made harder due to their popularity as a projectile at football matches.
+In Chile buying them has been deliberately made harder due to a historical popularity as a projectile during football matches.

 There is a local chain of all purpose hardware stores called Afgal, these are where you can buy flares which in Spanish are Bengalas, this is also the same shop that sells nautical charts.
 Both of which need to be ordered well ahead of the expedition starting.